 Having a sump allows you lots of space for equipment and it keeps EVERYTHING hidden out of sight.
 They give better access for maintenance and you will be surprised at what you can fit into the aquarium cabinet!

-For more information on setting up an AIO or a Sump-Based system please take a look at my Setup-Guide below.
-I have a range of all different tank sizes, recommended equipment and costs to help you decide your next aquarium!
+For more information on setting up an AIO or a Sump-Based system please take a look Here at my Setup-Guides.
+I have a range of all different tank sizes, recommended equipment, and costs to help you decide your next aquarium!